wurmlab/NpSearch/README.md

 [![Gem Version](https://badge.fury.io/rb/npsearch.svg)](http://badge.fury.io/rb/npsearch)
 [![Dependency Status](https://gemnasium.com/wurmlab/NpSearch.svg)](https://gemnasium.com/wurmlab/NpSearch)

 <strong>Please note this currently in beta.
-We are currently working on something faster (i.e. few seconds ) and better (that even has an amazing clicky, pointy interface); so watch this place.</strong>
+We are currently working on something that is amazingly fast (i.e. a few seconds to run) and a lot better in every sense (it even has an easy-to-use clicky, pointy interface).
+So watch this place.</strong>

 ## Introduction
 NpSearch is a tool that helps identify novel neuropeptides.
 As such it is not based on homology to existing neuropeptides - rather NpSearch is based on the common characteristics of neuropeptides and their precursors.
 In other words, it is a feature based tool.